Range, Endurance, and Optimal Speed Estimates for Multicopters: Battery Model

-Commercial LiPo batteries are available in different configurations.
+To avoid coupling (\ref{eq:u_cap}) and (\ref{eq:Ubat_implicit}) the term $I_\text{load}(t)$ in (\ref{eq:u_cap}) is approximated by $k P_\text{cell}$ for some constant $k$.
+Finally, (\ref{eq:u_cap}) is reformulated as a lumped parameter model with time-constant $\tau_{RC}$ to yield: Commercial LiPo batteries are available in different configurations.
 For example, a '4S' battery consists of ${N_\text{S}=4}$ LiPo cells in series and a '6S2P' battery is made of ${N_\text{S}=6}$ networks of which ${N_\text{P}=2}$ are connected in parallel.
 Furthermore, the batteries come with different capacities $C_\text{bat}$.

 The goal is to develop a widely applicable range and endurance model for multicopters and hence the battery model must also be applicable to the myriad of available battery configurations.
-The development of such a unified model is enabled by the normalization of the power $P_\text{cell}$ and consumed energy $E_\text{cell}$ to a single cell of the battery pack:
+The development of the unified model is enabled by the normalization of the power $P_\text{cell}$ and consumed energy $E_\text{cell}$ to a single cell of the battery pack:

 with $P_\text{mot}(t)$ the instantaneous power consumption of the multirotor, $N_\text{cell} = N_\text{S}N_\text{P}$ the total number of cells of the battery and $C_\text{cell} = C_\text{bat}/N_\text{P}$ the capacity per battery cell.
 With this, the average power consumption $\bar{P}_\text{cell}(t)$ of the whole flight can be written as